kanidm/kanidm/designs/indexing.md

 There tend to be two types of searches against a directory like Kanidm.

 - Broad searches
-- Targetted single entry searches
+- Targeted single entry searches

 For broad searches, filter optimising does little - we just have to load those large idls, and use them.
 (Yes, loading the large idl and using it is still better than full table scan though!)